 Our brain takes the signals from our tissues such as pressure, temperature or internal strain and then performs a complex equation where the output, a feeling is produced.
 Too much temp, pressure, strain or all three equals pain.

 Now our brain also takes other signals into account when calculating what feeling and how intense it should be.
 Our level of rest, our levels of stress, our levels of nutrition all influence this equation.
 Importantly our own past history also influences this equation as well.

-An example of this in action is someone who has previously had a lot of neck-headaches who is sitting at their computer workstation for 4 hours.
+An example of this in action is someone who has previously had a lot of tension headaches who is sitting at their computer workstation for 4 hours.
 They missed lunch to work to a deadline.
 They didn’t sleep well due to stress from working too hard.
 There’s a very high chance that in this instance that person’s brain will perform the equation and it will equal a big bad neck-headache.

-Let’s contrast this with someone who hasn’t had a neck-headache before, their on holiday, sitting on the beach with their favourite book with their neck fixed in the same position reading for more than 8 hours.
+Let’s contrast this with someone who hasn’t had a tension headache before, they’re on holiday, sitting on the beach with their favourite book with their neck fixed in the same position reading for more than 8 hours.
 This person is rested, relaxed and has enjoyed a beautiful healthy meal.
-Their brain has likely received MORE temperature, pressure and strain signals coming into it than the former.
+Their brain has likely received MORE temperature, pressure and strain signals coming to it than the former.

 Your expert physio can guide you through some clear goal setting and education to give you more control of your symptoms by helping you understand this complex relationship in much more detail than a blog post can provide.

+And maybe your physio can prescribe a beach side holiday whilst they’re at it?
 If you are suffering with a neck-headache or neck pain book in with our expert Pascoe Vale physiotherapists for your consultation today.